 In one of my favorite stories, Jesus talks about a certain landowner who had a record year.
 His vineyard had produced a large amount of grapes.
-They had been picking grapes like crazy, and they were still falling behind schedule.
+They had been picking grapes until the cows came home, and they were still falling behind schedule.
 Now it was way down in the fall, and those grapes had to be picked pronto!
 So the landowner decided to hire some additional crop workers just for a day or two to get this taken care of.

 He started hiring early in the morning, and those guys went right to work.
 He had offered them good pay, a rather generous amount of money really.
 “This is a great opportunity to catch up on some bills”, one of the crop workers remarked as they started picking grapes.
 “Well then – pick away!” the other jokingly said.